CUBRID/cubrid-testtools/doc/sql_guide.md

 	There is a coverage rate of lines.
 Its SQL and SQL_BY_CCI coverage rate of lines is usually in 58%~60%, the MEDIUM coverage rate of lines is usually in 30%~31%.
 	![coverage_result](./sql_image/coverage_result.png)

-	* SEND CODE COVERAGE TESTING MESSAGE
+	* Send Code Coverage Testing Message
 	sh  sender_code_coverage_testing_message.sh [QUEUE_NAME]  [COVERAGE_BUILD] [Category] default
 	eg:
       ```